simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Sep 06 2025 2215 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Sep 07-Sep 09 2025
+Radio Blackout Forecast for Sep 08-Sep 10 2025

-              Sep 07        Sep 08        Sep 09
+              Sep 08        Sep 09        Sep 10
-R1-R2           30%           30%           30%
+R1-R2           25%           25%           25%
 R3 or greater    1%            1%            1%

-Rationale: There exists a slight chance for R1-R2 (Minor-Moderate) radio blackouts over 07-09 Sep.
+Rationale: There exists a chance of R1-R2 (Minor-Moderate) radio blackouts over 08-10 Sep.

 ```